CSi-Studio/Aird-SDK/README.md

 call ZDPD for m/z data compression,which makes up an amazing compression rate.
 Compared with Zip, m/z data is about 55% lower in the Aird on average.
 Aird is a computational friendly algorithm.
 Through SIMD optimization, the decoding speed of Aird is much higher than that of Zip. <br/>
 Aird SDK is a developer tool written in Java.
-It is convenient for developer who want to read the spectrum data in the Aird file quickly.
+It is convenient for developers who want to read the spectrum data in the Aird file quickly.
 With the high performance of reading and excellent compression rate, developer can develop a lot of application based on Aird for data visualization and analysis.